AlphaXOkami/Programming-Journal-2/README.md

 }

-Now it should work, at least that's what I initially thought, but even with the script on I had a problem where my character would still not stick to the platform
+Now it should work, at least that's what I initially thought, but even with the script on I had a problem where my character would still not stick to the platform, so I had to look for a fix seeing as everything was the same.
+But after looking at the script it turns out that there was nothing wrong with the script itself.
+The solution was in the animator component, and changing it to animating physics.